 **Top-5 referral sites:

-*A dash indicates that nothing came up on Google’s first page.
+*A dash indicates nothing on Google’s first page

 Launched in 2009, ASOS’ glossy print publication is one of Britain’s top fashion magazines.
-It has a distribution of 500,000 and generates advertising revenue, as well as customer interest.
-The online version is brilliantly shoppable.
+Blurring the lines between eCommerce and editorial with part-catalogue and part-newsstand material, it has a distribution of 500,000 and generates advertising revenue, as well as customer interest.
+The online version is also brilliantly shoppable.

 ASOS Magazine has helped to reinforce ASOS’ reputation as an authoritative fashion leader.